cybozu/neco-containers/maintenance.md

 4. See [the upstream Dockerfile](https://github.com/ceph/ceph-csi/blob/devel/deploy/cephcsi/image/Dockerfile) of the appropriate tag, and update our Dockerfile if necessary.
 5. Update `BRANCH` and `TAG` files.

+> [!Note]
-***NOTE:*** Because cephcsi container is build based on the ceph container, build the ceph container first if necessary.
+> Because cephcsi container is build based on the ceph container, build the ceph container first if necessary.

 ## ceph-extra-exporter